jd28/Solstice/README.md

+# Status
-Currently doing some major restructuring.
+* Currently undergoing some major resturcturing
+* Attempting to get the doc generator working.

 # Goals
 * Ease of modification.
 Due to Lua's dynamic nature it's possible to